Deepwood Veterinary Clinic

 Welcome to Deepwood Veterinary Clinic!

 Our skilled, compassionate, professional staff provide exceptional medical and surgical care, as well as complementary medical treatments including acupuncture, herbal and cold laser therapy.
 We strive to educate pet owners, enabling them to make informed choices regarding their pet’s health and wellness.
 In addition, we offer outstanding on-site boarding, grooming and dog training services.
 We gladly treat dogs, cats, “pocket pets,” reptiles, horses, cattle, small ruminants, pigs, camelids and birds.

 While we practice quality medicine and offer “one stop shopping” for all of your pet’s needs, we never forget that there are many abandoned and homeless animals in our region that may need extra care while they wait for their forever homes.
 With that in mind, we strive to give back to our community by working closely with several local rescue organizations.
 These include Oldies But Goodies Cocker Rescue and Collie Rescue.
-We work with many local animal shelters, and for over fifteen years served as the primary veterinarian for Fairfax County Animal Shelter.
-We even have our own Deepwood Animal Rescue Foundation.
+We work with many local animal shelters, and even have our own Deepwood Animal Rescue Foundation.

 All of us at Deepwood Veterinary Clinic look forward to meeting you, and to becoming your trusted source for your pet’s health and wellness needs for many years to come!